shreyakarmakar04/IntelliTrace-Smart_Traceability_and_Labelling_Framework/README.md

 ---

 ## 🧩 Problem Description
-In high-volume manufacturing industries like electronics and medical devices, manual label verification is time-consuming and error-prone.
+In high-volume manufacturing industries manual label verification is time-consuming and error-prone.
 This project addresses the challenge of:
 - Automating the verification of product metadata from images
 - Decoding QR and barcodes accurately
 - Detecting surface defects using vision-based methods